EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Setup-Application.md

 !!! info "Dev Container Build Process"

     This will kick off a docker build process where your dev container will be built by docker desktop.
 Let this process run, it may take a few minutes.
     You will see VS Code flash and load into a new project environment.
 Once the process completes, you can open a new terminal in VS Code.
 You will notice the shell will look a little different as now you are in an Ubuntu Linux Container.

     From here on out in the documentation, run your commands in the dev container shell.
 Except for tools like pgAdmin, you will still run these in your main operating system not the dev container.

+### Create `.env` File for Apps

+1. For each of the following directories, navigate in each directory to create and create a copy of `.env.example` file and rename it `.env` for now.
+   We will populate the required environment variables later in Section <Section #>

+    ```bash title=""
+    `frontend/.env`
+    `backend/.env`
+    `arize-phoenix/.env`
+    ```

 ## Local Dev Environment (Option 2)

 ### Install Required Libraries

+> **Note:** When you open this project in VS Code, you may see a prompt or notification suggesting to open the project in a Dev Container.
+This happens because a `.devcontainer` configuration is present in the repository.
+For the Local Development Environment option, **ignore this prompt** and continue with the steps below to set up and run everything directly on your host system.

 The `pyproject.toml` file in the `backend` folder contains the set of Python libraries needed to run the Python components of the solution accelerator.